Minimax-Optimal Reward-Agnostic Exploration in Reinforcement Learning: Prior art

 \paragraph{Reward-free and task-agnostic exploration.} Moving on to reward-free exploration (the case where one is asked to account for an arbitrarily large number of reward functions), the R-max type algorithm proposed in the earlier work \citet{brafman2002r} incurs a sample complexity at least as large as $\frac{H^{11}S^2A}{\varepsilon^3}$ (see \citet[Appendix A]{jin2020reward}).
 Recently, \citet{jin2020reward} came up with a clever scheme --- with instantaneous rewards chosen to be indicator functions regarding state/action visitations --- that is guaranteed to work with $\widetilde{O}\big(\frac{H^5S^2A}{\varepsilon^2}\big)$ sample episodes.
 This sample complexity bound is further improved by \citet{kaufmann2021adaptive,menard2021fast}, with \citet{menard2021fast} designing an algorithm with optimal sample complexity (i.e., $\widetilde{O}\big(\frac{H^3S^2A}{\varepsilon^2}\big)$) in the reward-free setting.
-Another work \citet{zhang2021near} studied a different setting with ``totally bounded rewards'' (so that the sum of immediate rewards over all steps is bounded above by 1) in stationary finite-horizon MDPs; when translated to the bounded reward setting (so that any immediate reward is bounded above by 1), the algorithm put forward in \citet{zhang2021near} exhibited a sample size of $\widetilde{O}\big(\frac{H^2S^2A}{\varepsilon^2}\big)$ episodes.\footnote{Note that this horizon dependency $H^2$ (proven for homogeneous MDPs) is in general not possible in non-stationary MDPs.} Reward-free exploration with low policy switching cost has been investigated in \citet{qiao2022sample}, while the effect of low-dimensional model representation in RFE has been further explored in \citet{wang2020reward,wagenmaker2022reward,qiu2021reward,zhang2021reward,chen2021near,zanette2020provably,qiao2022near,chen2022unified}.
+Another work \citet{zhang2021near} studied a different setting with ``totally bounded rewards'' (so that the sum of immediate rewards over all steps is bounded above by 1) in time-homogeneous finite-horizon MDPs; when translated to the bounded reward setting (so that any immediate reward is bounded above by 1), the algorithm put forward in \citet{zhang2021near} exhibited a sample size of $\widetilde{O}\big(\frac{H^2S^2A}{\varepsilon^2}\big)$ episodes.\footnote{Note that this horizon dependency $H^2$ (proven for homogeneous MDPs) is in general not possible in inhomogeneous MDPs.} Reward-free exploration with low policy switching cost has been investigated in \citet{qiao2022sample}, while RFE in non-tabular case (e.g., the case with low-dimensional function approximation) has been further explored in \citet{wang2020reward,wagenmaker2022reward,qiu2021reward,zhang2021reward,chen2021near,zanette2020provably,misra2020kinematic,qiao2022near,chen2022statistical,zhang2022efficient,mhammedi2024efficient,chen2022unified}.
 It is also related to the problem of uniform policy evaluation, which aims to ensure reliable policy evaluation uniformly over all policies \citep{yin2021optimal}.
 In contrast to the reward-free setting that covers arbitrarily many reward functions, \citet{zhang2020task} assumed the existence of only $N$ reward functions of interest, and proposed a model-free algorithm that enjoys a sample complexity of $\widetilde{O}\big(\frac{H^5SA\log m_{\mathsf{reward}}}{\varepsilon^2}\big)$.
 This result, however, is suboptimal in terms of the horizon dependency.
 Finally, reward-free exploration has also been studied in the context of safe RL \citep{huang2022safe} and constrained RL \citep{miryoosefi2022simple}, which are beyond the scope of the current paper.